zdong1995/Calmato/README.md

 * ...

 In short,
-if you prefer the design language and freedom of the LoveIt theme, if you want to use the extended Font Awesome icons conveniently, if you want to embed mathematical formulas, flowcharts, music or Bilibili videos in your posts, the LoveIt theme may be more suitable for you.
+if you prefer the design language and freedom of the calmato theme, if you want to use the extended Font Awesome icons conveniently, if you want to embed mathematical formulas, flowcharts, music or Bilibili videos in your posts, the calmato theme may be more suitable for you.

-I hope you will LoveIt ❤️!
+I hope you will calmato ❤️!

 ## Features